saradandrew/final_project/README.md

 ## Second Segment (Triangle Role)
-During the second segemnt, we decided on our final datasets.
+During the second segment, we changed datasets.
 The data was cleaned and the following tables were created using Python with Jupyter Notebook then exported to SQL:

 1. Housing
 2. Population_2019